Detailed Business Analyst’s Job Description

 7. Functional requirement specification (FRS)/ Functional Specification Document (FSD)

-A Functional requirement specification or Functional Specification Document describes the intended behavior of a system, including data, operations, input, output, and the properties of the system.
+A Functional requirement specification or Functional Specification Document describes a system’s intended behavior, including data, operations, input, output, and properties.

-In a BRD, the requirements are high-level, but in an FRS/FSD, they are written in much more detail to capture each and every aspect of a requirement.
-Thus a functional specification document becomes a more technical, accurate, and descriptive requirement document.
+In a BRD, the requirements are high-level, but in an FRS/FSD, they are written in much more detail to capture each aspect of a requirement.
+Thus, a functional specification document becomes a more technical, accurate, and descriptive requirement document.

-Owing to their technical nature, FRS/FSD are equally used by developers, testers, and the business stakeholders of a project.
+Owing to their technical nature, FRS/FSD are equally used by developers, testers, and project business stakeholders.

 The Functional requirement specification (FRS)/Functional Specification Document (FSD) contains the following: